Benzos stay in your system and can be detected in certain body parts for up to 90 days.

-Benzos stay in your system and can be detected in certain body parts for up to 90 days.
-Read on to discover how long benzos last in urine, blood, hair, and saliva, which factors affect how long benzos stay in your body, and benzos half-life.
-But first, what are benzos?
+Avenues Recovery, experts in addiction treatment, explore how long benzos last in urine, blood, hair, and saliva, which factors affect how long benzos stay in your system and benzo’s half-life.

 What Are Benzos?

-Benzos, short for benzodiazepines, are a class of psychoactive drugs that are commonly prescribed to treat various medical conditions – mainly those related to anxiety, insomnia, and seizures.
+Benzos, short for benzodiazepines, are a class of psychoactive drugs that are commonly prescribed to treat various medical conditions, mainly those related to anxiety, insomnia, and seizures.
 They are known for their calming and sedative effects on the central nervous system.
 Benzodiazepines work by enhancing the activity of a neurotransmitter called gamma-aminobutyric acid (GABA), which inhibits the firing of neurons, leading to reduced anxiety and relaxation.

 Benzodiazepines come in various forms and have different durations of action.
 Some examples of well-known benzodiazepines include Alprazolam (Xanax), Lorazepam (Ativan), Diazepam (Valium), Clonazepam (Klonopin), Temazepam (Restoril), and Chlordiazepoxide (Librium).